Patelhens5012/HENS-PATEL/README.md

 # HENS-PATEL
 All About Me...
 👋 Hi there!
-I'm [Your Name], a passionate student with a keen interest in DevOps and cloud computing.
+I'm Hens Patel, a passionate student with a keen interest in DevOps and cloud computing.
 Welcome to my GitHub profile!

-🎓 Currently pursuing my [Degree/Major] at [University/Institution], I am actively exploring various aspects of the DevOps culture and cloud technologies.
+🎓 Currently pursuing my Bachelor at Charusat University, I am actively exploring various aspects of the DevOps culture and cloud technologies.
 I am fascinated by the intersection of software development, system administration, and infrastructure automation.

 💡 My GitHub repositories reflect my journey as I dive deeper into the world of DevOps.
 You'll find projects related to CI/CD pipelines, infrastructure-as-code, containerization, and cloud platforms like AWS, Azure, and Google Cloud.